Lizard-Lizard-Lizard/Lizard-Discord-Bot/README.md

 - 📋 **Three Categories**: General, Bugs, and Suggestions
 - 🔒 **Private Channels**: Tickets create private Discord channels visible only to the submitter and staff
 - 🔔 **Webhook Notifications**: Configurable webhook URL for external notifications
+- 🐙 **GitHub Integration**: Convert tickets to GitHub issues with transcript and custom titles
+- 📝 **Transcript Generation**: Export ticket conversations for documentation or escalation
 - 🐳 **Docker Ready**: Complete Docker and Docker Compose setup for Coolify deployment
 - ⚙️ **Configurable**: Environment-based configuration with sensible defaults